 If you haven’t noticed a significant improvement after 6-8 weeks then don’t be afraid to go back to your doctor to get your labs re-tested and medication adjusted if necessary.

 #6.
 Your thyroid isn’t your main problem.

 Another potential explanation has to do with factors unrelated to your thyroid.

 It’s actually possible (and common) for hypothyroid patients to also suffer from OTHER medical conditions.

-And these problems can cause symptoms which mimic hypothyroidism.
+And these problems can cause symptoms that mimic hypothyroidism.

 Some of the most common symptoms of hypothyroidism include hair loss, fatigue, and weight gain.

 There are so many other conditions that can cause these exact same symptoms.